 Since Hemingway’s time, the Daiquiri has gone through a few evolutions.
 Many versions with paper umbrellas and giant chunks of fruit hanging very daintily from the side of the glass.
 I guess not everyone thinks of a Daiquiri as a double shot of rum and a lime wedge!

 I like aged dark rum, it just suits my taste better, and I’m pretty sure Hemingway wouldn’t mind me being a free thinker when it comes to cocktail preparation.
-You’ll like my version of the Hemingway Daiquiri, it’s somewhere in between the 4-ounce shot and the sweeter, more nuanced cocktail that Constantino Ribalaigua Vert, concocted.
+You’ll like my Hemingway Daiquiri recipe, it’s somewhere in between the 4-ounce shot and the sweeter, more nuanced cocktail that Constantino Ribalaigua Vert, concocted.

-Here are all three recipes, I suggest you make all of them and decide for yourself which is best!!!
+Here are all three recipes, the original Hemingway Daiquiri, the Papa Doble, and my version of the Hemingway Daiquiri with dark rum.
+I suggest you make all of them and decide for yourself which is best!!!